Curriculum

 Our strong commitment to educational visits, extra curricular activities and enrichment opportunities reflects our belief that these ‘first hand experiences’ make learning more memorable, ensuring that the children enjoy a stimulating, creative and exciting curriculum.
 The curriculum also includes those features which produce the school's ethos (i.e. the ‘hidden curriculum’) such as the quality of relationships and the values exemplified by the way the school sets about its task.

 The EYFS (Reception) class is taught in a bright airy room, which is linked to the Infant area and has a dedicated outdoor learning environment.
-The reception children follow the Foundation Stage Curriculum which is planned carefully by our EYFS staff.
+The reception children follow the Foundation Stage Curriculum which is planned carefully by our EYFS staff and prepares the children for the year 1 curriculum.

 We are committed to providing specialist teaching where this benefits the children.
-We employ specialist music and PE teachers and also provide swimming tuition seasonally.
+We employ specialist music, MFL and PE teachers and also provide swimming tuition seasonally with a heated, covered outdoor pool onsite.
 We also welcome parents and friends of Bunbury into school to support our activities (following safeguarding checks).

 "A caring, positive environment where everyone is valued and encouraged to enjoy their learning."